U.S. Relations With Oman

 Bilateral Economic Relations

-U.S. firms face a small and highly competitive market dominated by trade with Japan and the United Kingdom and re-exports from the United Arab Emirates.
-The sale of U.S. products also is hampered by higher transportation costs and the lack of familiarity with Oman on the part of U.S. exporters.
-However, the traditional U.S. market in Oman, oil field supplies and services, should grow as fields and wells expand.
+U.S. firms in Oman face a small and competitive market dominated by re-exports from the United Arab Emirates and low-cost Chinese goods.
+Higher transportation costs and the lack of U.S. exporters’ familiarity with Oman hamper the sale of U.S. products.
+Nonetheless, traditional sources of U.S. trade in Oman (oil/gas field supplies and services) as well as certain sectors (including logistics, mining, tourism, and healthcare) should grow over the next ten years.

 Oman and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Oman is also a member of the Organization of Islamic Cooperation, the Gulf Cooperation Council, and the Arab League.
+Oman is a member of the Organization of Islamic Cooperation, the Arab League, and the Gulf Cooperation Council, but it is not a member of the Organization of the Petroleum Exporting Countries.
+Oman also has representatives assigned to INTERPOL and is a member of the Middle East and North Africa Financial Action Task Force.

 Oman maintains an embassy in the United States at 2535 Belmont Rd.
 NW, Washington, DC 20008 (tel.
 202-387-1980).